campaign-icon

 4. Knowledge Fragility

-Why is building context infrastructure risky?
+FAQ: Why is building context infrastructure risky?

-When Building Does Make Sense
+When Does Building Context Infrastructure Make Sense?

-• The infrastructure itself is your product
+1. The infrastructure itself is your product — you are a context infrastructure vendor, not a consumer

 For most enterprises, context infrastructure is a means, not a moat.